Hikaru-13915/Pytorch-Lightning-Introduction/README.md

 ## callback functions
-PyTorch Lightning is highly customizable, and we'll take a look at some of its features: [check](#check-point) point and [#QuantizationAwareTraining](QuantizationAwareTraining).
+PyTorch Lightning is highly customizable, and we'll take a look at some of its features: [check](#check-point) point and [#Quantization-Aware-Training](QuantizationAwareTraining).

 ### check point
 The check point is a save function, so to speak, and has some useful features that the familiar PyTorch `torch.save(Model.state_dict(), PATH)` does not have.